Utah monolith: Similar monoliths

-Shortly after the discovery of the monolith in Utah, over two hundred additional monoliths which resembled the Utah monolith began appearing at various locations across the world.
+Shortly after the discovery of the monolith in Utah, other structures which resembled it began appearing at various locations across the world, including elsewhere in North America and in various countries in Europe and Australia.
+CNN called it the "viral art moment" of the year, and Vox compared the monoliths to a "living meme".
 In some cases, local artists came forward to claim responsibility for them, citing the Utah monolith as their inspiration.
 Other monoliths were created and installed by small businesses for promotional purposes.
+As of June 2024, at least 245 similar structures had appeared across the world.